LisbonLisboaPortugal.com

 Towns near Lisbon (within 50km)

-Sintra (train 30km from Lisbon) – A delightful town filled with opulent palaces and luxurious villas extending over the cooling hills of the Serra da Sintra.
+Sintra (train 30km from Lisbon) - A delightful town filled with opulent palaces and luxurious villas extending over the cooling hills of the Serra de Sintra.
 Sintra is the most popular day trip from Lisbon, with millions of visitors each year flocking to see the beautiful Pena Palace or the mysterious gardens of the Quinta da Regaleira.
-There is so much to see you could easily spend two days in Sintra - A day trip to Sintra.
+There is so much to see you could easily spend two days in Sintra.
+A day trip to Sintra.

 The view from the Moorish Castle over the hills of Sintra to the Palácio da Pena

-Setubal (train 50km from Lisbon) – An authentic port city with a charming old town, bustling fish market, and beautiful waterfront along the Sado Estuary.
-From here, you can take a ferry to the stunning beaches of the Troia Peninsula or try to spot the resident bottlenose dolphins from boat tours - guide to Setubal.
+Setúbal (train 50km from Lisbon) - An authentic port city with a attractive old town, bustling fish market, and beautiful waterfront along the Sado Estuary.
+From here, you can take a ferry to the stunning beaches of the Troia Peninsula or try to spot the resident bottlenose dolphins.
+A guide to Setubal.

 Azeitão (bus 30km from Lisbon) - The charming heart of Setúbal's wine region where visitors can taste exceptional local wines at historic estates like Bacalhôa or José Maria Da Fonseca.
 Azeitão is often visited on the way to Sesimbra.